Kyriakos Mazoulouxis: Ergotelis

 In the summer of 2017, Mazoulouxis was acquired by Greek Football League side Ergotelis, owned by Egyptian businessman Maged Samy, who also owned Lierse at the time.
 He spent two seasons with the club in the Second Division, fielded as a regular starter.
 He eventually refused an extension and was therefore waived by the club in the summer of 2019, reportedly joining Superleague side Panionios' training sessions in anticipation of an official move in January.
 However, a deal was eventually not struck between the player and the club, and thus Mazoulouxis returned to Ergotelis in January 2020.

 International career

-Mazoulouxis has represented Greece with the Greek national U-21 football team.
+Mazoulouxis has played with the Greek national U-21 football team.